plone/training/theming/ttw-advanced_2.rst

 CSS selector based attributes
 +++++++++++++++++++++++++++++
-It is generally recommneded that you use CSS3 selectors to target elements in your content or theme.
+It is generally recommended that you use CSS3 selectors to target elements in your content or theme.
 The CSS3 selectors used by Diazo directives are listed below:

 css:theme